 |Internet speed||256 Kbps||1024 Kbps|

 If your system meets the minimum recommended requirements and you’re still experiencing lag during gameplay, your issue could be related to an unstable or poor network connection.
 Therefore, optimizing your network connection might be enough to boost your PC’s performance and solve the World of Tanks lag issue.

-Changing settings such as opening ports and using port-forwarding, as well as altering certain router settings are a few simple ways that you can improve your game’s performance.
+Changing settings such as opening ports and using port forwarding, as well as altering specific router settings, are a few simple ways that you can improve your game’s performance.

 World of Tanks network lag

-World of Tanks lag spikes can also be the result of network congestion, the distance between your device and the game server, or simply poor routing by your internet service provider.
+WoT lag spikes can also result from network congestion, the distance between your device and the game server, or simply poor routing by your ISP.

-Therefore, using a dedicated gaming server such as Outfox, or Kill Ping are easy ways to solve the issue.
+Therefore, using a dedicated gaming server such as Outfox or Kill Ping is an easy way to solve the issue.
 These programs work by bypassing the source of your lag and connecting your device directly to the game servers instead.

-It’s also important to make sure that your graphics card and network drivers are all up to date with the latest versions available.
+It’s also essential to ensure that your graphics and network drivers are updated with the latest versions available.

-Bad or missing graphics card drivers can cause FPS drops, which will lead to stuttering and lag.
-Whereas bad network card drivers will result in slower connection speeds and potential disconnects.
+Wrong or missing graphics card drivers can cause FPS (frames per second) drops, which will lead to stuttering and lag.
+At the same time, lousy network card drivers will result in slower connection speeds and potential disconnects.

 Other potential fixes to reduce lag in World of Tanks